TLara1/TLara1.github.io/_projects/21_project.md

 \end{equation}
 We have set the value of our final counterterm.

 Now, we should be good physicists and verify that this counterterm does actually remove the divergence from our vertex loop diagram.
-Because we did not calculate the finite vertex gauge-related terms, we will satisfy ourselves to make the comparison at divergent and finite order in the gaugeless terms and to divergent order in the gauge terms.
+We already identified all the divergent terms in the loop diagram, and these should be canceled by the $$\delta_1$$ counterterm.

 From our loop integral for the vertex term,
 \begin{equation}